thysultan/gap/README.md

 # gap

-canvas based editor using the gap buffer approach in javascript.
+canvas based editor expirement using the gap buffer approach instead of the more common array of lines(strings) used in javascript editors.

 WIP.